Olamide-ds/Disaster-Tweets-Classification-NLP-BiLSTM-GRU/README.md

 This project applies Natural Language Processing (NLP) to build a binary classification model that determines whether a tweet is about a disaster or not.
 Both traditional machine learning models (e.g., Logistic Regression, Random Forest) and deep learning models (e.g., BiLSTM, GRU) were evaluated.

 🔍 Best Performing Model:
-Logistic Regression outperformed all other models in terms of accuracy and reliability for disaster tweet classification.
+Random Forest outperformed all other models in terms of accuracy and reliability for disaster tweet classification.